EFFICIENT WORK POLICY

 -

-Excessive pressure and stress.
+Excessive work pressure and stress.

 -